Eppstein: Buildings

+Eppstein station (Bahnhof Eppstein), built in 1903, houses a Rhein-Main-Verkehrsverbund (RMV) counter, the Bürgerbüro (lit. 'citizens office'), as well as a restaurant and café.

-The Villa Anna, above the train station, was built in the 1880s by the wealthy Frankfurt businessman Alfred von Neufville.
-Its grounds were designed by the famous landscaper Andreas Weber (who also designed the Frankfurt Zoo).
-With 200 exotic trees and bushes, its park is one of only two "Bergparks" (mountainside parks) in all of Hesse.
+The Bergpark Villa Anna, on a hill overlooking the train station, was built by the wealthy Frankfurt businessman Alfred von Neufville around 1884.
+Its grounds were designed Andreas Weber, who also designed the park ground of Frankfurt Zoo.
+With 200 exotic trees and bushes, Bergpark Eppstein is one of two Bergparks (lit. 'mountain parks') in Hesse.

-The Neufville Tower was built by the Neufvilles to house their private art collection and to serve as their "Jagdhaus" (hunting lodge).
+The Neufville Tower was built by the Neufvilles to house their private art collection, and to serve as their Jagdhaus.

-Eppstein's beautification society keeps up a number of scenic overlooks, most of them built over a century ago during the flowering of Eppstein as a "Luftkurort" (climatic spa town).
+Eppstein's beautification society keeps up a number of scenic overlooks, most of them built over a century ago during the flowering of Eppstein as a (lit. 'air spa town').

 The "Pionier-Tempel," an iron structure, earlier nicknamed the "omnibus" or "tram temple," is a five-minute walk from the train station.
 It was built in 1889 by the 2nd company of the "pionier" (engineer) battalion XI from Mainz-Kastel.
 In four days, 500 men cut the forest path between the Eppstein train station and Wildsachsen for the transport of timber.
 When they finished, in keeping with the late 18th-century English tradition of landscape gardens dotted by gazebos and observation points, they built the scenic overlook.

-The Kaisertempel with its Doric columns was built in 1894 as a memorial to commemorate the Prussian victory in the Franco-Prussian War (1870/71), which unified the German Empire under King Wilhelm I of Prussia.
-From the temple, there is a wonderful view of Eppstein as far as Bremthal.
+The Kaisertempel with its Doric columns was built in 1894 as a memorial to commemorate the Prussian victory in the Franco-Prussian War (1870–1971), which unified the German Empire under King Wilhelm I of Prussia.
+The temple provides an aerial view of Eppstein.

 Meetings

-The annual bicycle race Rund um den Henninger-Turm (around the Henninger tower) runs through Eppstein, on the first of May each year.
+Rund um den Henninger-Turm (lit. 'around the Henninger tower'), an annual bicycle race held on the first of May each year, runs through Eppstein.

 Since 2003 the Taunus Trails mountain bike marathon, open to everyone, takes place each summer.

-Regular events at the castle include the Burgfestspiele (castle festival) in summer.
+Regular events at the castle include the Burgfestspiele (lit. 'castle festival') in summer.
 In the inner court of the castle, drama groups present classic works as well as new productions.
 Another notable highlight is the Saxdays.